 Minimum age 19 years and experience in outdoor education, youth work or education advised.

 Must have an up to date Outdoor Paediatric First Aid certificate (or any equivalent course) by the time you submit your portfolio

 You will have one year to complete your submission

-We have a qualified team of forest school trainers from across Australia and the wider world ready to help you on your journey to becoming a Forest School Leader or Practitioner.
+We have a qualified team of forest school trainers from across Australia and the wider world ready to help you on your journey to becoming a Forest School Leader.
 Join Kate and Claire Warden associate trainers Carly, Natasha and Anthony on your forest school journey.

 Mindstretchers believes in equal opportunities and supports candidates to present evidence through a range of techniques; video, written portfolio, artistic representation and Floorbooks®.
 All candidates are introduced to the approach created by Claire Warden entitled Talking and Thinking Floorbooks® and Talking Tubs™, which support key learning associated with Forest School themes and many aspects of the Curriculum, and support the transfer of information and methodology back to the school."